-Mathematica [3] is a computer algebra system and environment for performing programming mathematical computations.
+Mathematica [3] is a computer algebra system and programming environment for performing mathematical computations.
 The system can be used in many different ways; the most basic functionality involves using it as a "calculator".
 The user types a calculation and Mathematica performs it immediately.
 However, there is a big difference between what a traditional calculator can do and what Mathematica can perform.
-The system seamlessly integrates a numeric and symbolic computational engine, graphics programming language, documentation system, and advanced connectivity to other applications.
+The system seamlessly integrates a numeric and symbolic computational engine, graphics programming language, documentation system, advanced connectivity and to other system, applications.